NIRCam Coronagraphic PSF Estimation

 Estimating the coronagraphic point spread function (reference PSF) is essential to achieving the deepest possible contrast and recovering faint astrophysical signals in the vicinity of a bright central object.

 The purpose of PSF subtraction is to achieve limiting contrast between a bright host (star, AGN, etc.) and reveal the faintest detectable astrophysical signal or "companion" in its vicinity.
-For more information, please refer to NIRCam-Specific Treatment of Limiting Contrast.
+For more information, please refer to HCI NIRCam Limiting Contrast.

 The companion may be an extended source, such as a circumstellar disk, a jet, or a point source, such as an exoplanet.
 The PSF reference image may be a composite of multiple images obtained after pointing changes—either a roll or an offset.
 To perform PSF subtraction, the reference image is scaled and subtracted from science images.

 The idea is to subtract the closest 3-dimensional PSF (X, Y and intensity) profile of an unresolved star to a given scientific observation.

 The most critical and consequential step in the post-processing of NIRCam coronagraphic images is subtracting the estimated wing of the point spread function (PSF) of a target centered on a coronagraphic mask (occulter).